BYLAWS OF NEW MEXICO VOLUNTEERS FOR THE OUTDOORS

-The Board of Directors shall consist of ten (10) members.
-The Board of Directors will select from among themselves a Chairperson and Vice-Chairpersonto serve in these positions for a term of one year.
+The Board of Directors should consist of a minimum of ten (10) members.
+The Board of Directors will select from among themselves a Chairperson and Vice-Chairperson to serve in these positions for a term of one year.
 A Secretary and/or Treasurer may be selected from the elected Board members, or may be selected from the membership at large.
 If the Secretary and/or Treasurer are selected from the membership at large they shall be non-voting members of the Board.
 An Executive Director, if one exists, shall be a non-voting member of the Board serving in an Advisory capacity.
 All members of the Board of Directors shall be voting members of the corporation, and shall have been either elected or appointed to their positions per Article X herein.

 The basic policies of the corporation are as follows:

 (1) The Corporation shall be noncommercial, nonsectarian, and nonpartisan.

 (2) The name of the Corporation or the names of the members in their official capacity shall not be used in connection with any commercial concern or with any partisan interest, or for any purpose not appropriately related to the promotion of the purposes of the corporation.

 Purposes for which the Corporation is formed are those set forth in its Articles of Incorporation.
 The Corporation is not formed for pecuniary or financial gain, and no part of the assets, income, or profit of the Corporation is distributable to, or may inure to the benefit of its trustees or officers, directors, or members, except to the extent permitted under the New Mexico Non-Profit Corporation Act and Section 501 (c) (3) of the Internal Revenue Code of 1954, as amended.
 The Corporation shall not participate in or intervene in any political campaign on behalf of any candidate for public office.